 Preparing for Brexit

-The Australian Government is paying close attention to the United Kingdom’s preparations to withdraw from the European Union.
+The Australian Government is paying close attention to the United Kingdom’s (UK’s) preparations to withdraw from the European Union (EU).

-On 11 April 2019, the EU agreed to extend the Brexit date for up to six months, until 31 October.
-If the treaty-level EU-UK Withdrawal Agreement is ratified by the UK and EU before this date, then the UK will leave the EU earlier with a Brexit deal and transition period.
+The EU and the UK have agreed on a revised Brexit deal.
+The deal needs approval from the UK and European Parliaments.
+If the treaty-level EU-UK Withdrawal Agreement is ratified by the UK and EU prior to 31 January 2020, the UK will leave the EU with a Brexit deal and transition period.

 - focused on preserving and promoting our strategic and economic interests with the UK and EU